 - Make tunics your best friend.

 - Try flat over-the-knee boots in a color different from your pants/jeans.
 The horizontal line on your legs gives the illusion of them being shorter than they actually are.
 Yes, you can look stunning in over-the-knee boots over 50.
-See the guide at the link for styling ideas.

 - Go for a low rise in your jeans/pants, but make the sitting test.
 You don’t want to expose the Y! 😉